The RNC’s Puzzling Obsession with Socialism - With a pandemic ravaging the country, a historically unpopular president and no platform to run on, the Republican Party has set its sights on attacking socialism. It doesn’t seem to be working.

 Never mind the fact that the McCloskeys don’t actually live in the suburbs, but rather in a “Renaissance palazzo”—a massive mansion set on a private street within the city of St. Louis.
 Their message was clear: Democrats are coming to upend the American Way of Life.

-The problem is that the American Way of Life has already been upended, beginning in earnest this March when the Trump administration allowed a deadly pandemic to sprawl across the country at full clip, causing businesses to close, communities to be put on lockdown and inaugurating the “new normal” that we’re currently living in, which shows no end in sight.
+The problem is that the American Way of Life has already been upended, beginning in earnest this March when the Trump administration allowed a deadly pandemic to sprawl across the country at full clip, causing businesses to close, communities to shelter-in-place, and inaugurating the “new normal” that we’re currently living in, which shows no end in sight.

 The results have been catastrophic.
 There are currently nearly 6 million confirmed cases of Covid-19 in the United States and more than 170,000 Americans have died—by far the highest numbers in the world.
 The economy has entered a recession.
 Nearly 30 million people are out of work, lifting unemployment into the double digits.
 More than one million small businesses have already closed due to the pandemic, and many more could soon follow.
 Hunger and suicides, especially among young people, are both on the rise.
 And as the shooting of Jacob Blake in Kenosha, Wisconsin shows, racist police brutality continues to torment communities of color.